-1. Grade average of 3.50 or higher for courses taken during the grading period (exclusive of military science courses).

-2. A minimum load of three graded course units.
-Courses taken for "Credit-No Credit," and non-degree credit courses do not count toward the minimum.

-3. No Incomplete grades for courses taken in the grading period.
+- 1. Grade average of 3.50 or higher for courses taken during the grading period. - A minimum load of three graded course units.
+Courses taken for "Credit-No Credit," and non-degree credit courses do not count toward the minimum. - 3.
+No Incomplete grades for courses taken in the grading period.

 GRADUATION HONORS - Students with excellent academic records are recognized at Commencement with the awarding of the degree cum laude, magna cum laude, and summa cum laude.
-These honors are based on the final cumulative grade average for Illinois Wesleyan coursework according to the following scale (exclusive of military science): cum laude - 3.50 or higher, magna cum laude - 3.70 or higher, and summa cum laude - 3.90 or higher.
+These honors are based on the final cumulative grade average for Illinois Wesleyan coursework according to the following scale: cum laude - 3.50 or higher, magna cum laude - 3.70 or higher, and summa cum laude - 3.90 or higher.